mzahana/indoor-nav-at-risclab/image_live_stream_from_odroid_to_matlab.md

 ## MATLAB setup
 ### On MAC OS
 * Make sure that you installed XCode on your Mac OS (Google it).
 * Make sure that you associat your MATLAB with XCode compiler (Google it).
+Run `mex -setup` in MATLAB command line for more information.
 * Navigate to the `Image_Live_Stream` folder that you  downloaded from Github.

 run the `setup.m` file